-- 21. CPCs shall ensure that all purse seine and baitboat fishing vessels and all support vessels (including supply vessels) flying their flag, and/or authorized by CPCs to fish in areas under their jurisdiction, when fishing in association with fish aggregating devices (FADs), including objects that could affect fish aggregation, shall collect and report, for each deployment of a FAD, each visit on a FAD, whether followed or not by a set, or each loss of a FAD, the following information and data: - a) Deployment of any FAD - i.
+21. CPCs shall ensure that all purse seine and baitboat fishing vessels and all support vessels (including supply vessels) flying their flag, and/or authorized by CPCs to fish in areas under their jurisdiction, when fishing in association with or deploying fish aggregating devices (FADs), including objects that could affect fish aggregation (e.g. carcasses, trunks) shall collect and report, for each deployment of a FAD, each visit on a FAD, whether followed or not by a set, or each loss of a FAD, the following information and data:

+(a) Deployment of any FAD

+- i.
 Position - ii.
 Date - iii.
 FAD type (anchored FAD, drifting artificial FAD) - iv.
-FAD identifier (i.e., FAD Marking or beacon ID, type of buoy e.g. simple buoy or associated with echo-sounder) - v.
-FAD design characteristics (dimension and material of the floating part and of the underwater hanging structure and the entangling or non-entangling feature of the underwater hanging structure) - b) Visit on any FAD - i.
-Type of the visit (hauling, retrieving, intervention on electronic equipment) - ii.
+FAD identifier (i.e., FAD Marking and buoy ID, type of buoy e.g. simple buoy or associated with echo-sounder) - v.
+FAD design characteristics (material of the floating part and of the underwater hanging structure and the entangling or non-entangling feature of the underwater hanging structure)

+(b) Visit on any FAD

+- i.
+Type of the visit (deployment of a FAD and/or buoy1, retrieving FAD and/or buoy, strengthening/consolidation of FAD, intervention on electronic equipment, random encounter (without fishing) of a log or a FAD belonging to another vessel, visit (without fishing) of a FAD belonging to the vessel, fishing set on a FAD2) - ii.
 Position - iii.
 Date - iv.
 FAD type (anchored FAD, drifting natural FAD, drifting artificial FAD) - v.
-FAD identifier (i.e., FAD Marking or beacon ID or any information allowing to identify the owner) - vi.
+FAD identifier (i.e., FAD Marking and buoy ID or any information allowing to identify the owner) - vi.
 If the visit is followed by a set, the results of the set in terms of catch and by-catch, whether retained or discarded dead or alive.
-If the visit is not followed by a set, note the reason (e.g. not enough fish, fish too small, etc.) - c) Loss of any FAD - i.
-Last registered position - ii.
-Date of the last registered position - iii.
-FAD identifier (i.e., FAD Marking or beacon ID)
+If the visit is not followed by a set, note the reason (e.g. not enough fish, fish too small, etc.)

+(c) Loss of any FAD

+- i.
+Last registered position

+- ii.
+Date of the last registered position

+- iii.
+FAD identifier (i.e., FAD Marking and buoy ID)

+1 Deploying a buoy on a FAD includes three aspects: deploying a buoy on a foreign FAD, transferring a buoy (which changes the FAD's owner) and changing the buoy on the same FAD (which does not change the FADs owner).

+2 A fishing set on a FAD includes two aspects: fishing after a visit to a vessel's own FAD (targeted) or fishing after a random encounter of a FAD (opportunistic).

 For the purpose of the collection and the report of the information referred to above and where paper or electronic logbooks already in place do not allow it, CPCs shall either update their reporting system or establish FAD-logbooks.
 In establishing FAD logbooks, CPCs should consider using the template laid down in Annex 2 as reporting format.
 When using paper logbooks, CPCs may seek, with the support of the Executive Secretary, for harmonized formats.
+In both cases, CPCs shall use the minimum standards recommended by SCRS in Annex 3.

-22. CPCs shall also ensure that all vessels referred to in paragraph 21 keep updated on a quarterly basis a list of deployed FADs, containing at least the information as laid down in Annex 3.
+22. CPCs shall also ensure that all vessels referred to in paragraph 21 keep updated on a monthly basis and per 1°x1° statistical rectangles a list of deployed FADs and buoys, containing at least the information as laid down in Annex 4.